 Year Round: Auto Tours

-Golden Spike National Historic Site offers two opportunities to drive the transcontinental railroad grade and see just what workers were building in 1869.
+Golden Spike National Historical Park offers two opportunities to drive the transcontinental railroad grade and see just what workers were building in 1869.
 The East Auto Tour is two miles long and allows visitors to see cuts, fills, and culverts.
 The West Auto Tour is seven miles long and is home to the "10 Miles of Track, Laid in one Day" sign where the Central Pacific Railroad built 10 miles and 56 feet of track on April 28th, 1869.
 The West Tour is regularly closed in the winter and the East Tour may be closed during inclement weather.

 *Auto Tours are not approved for RV's or vehicles pulling a trailer.
 The availability of the Auto Tours is subject to change without notice.